opengraphninja/react/README.md

 If you're not using React, you can use the [@opengraphninja/sdk](https://github.com/opengraphninja/sdk) package instead!

+## Releasing

+To release a new version, push a branch and create a changeset

 ## Questions and feature requests?

 If you have questions, bug reports or feature requests, please let us know in the issues.